 Every crime must include at least three elements:

 - mens rea; and,

 - actus reus.
 From the Latin, mens rea is “guilty mind” – guilty knowledge or intention to commit a prohibited act.

 Actus reus is “the prohibited act.”
 Before a person can be found criminally liable for violating a law, due process requires that a statute must put the person on notice of just which acts are specifically prohibited and subject to criminal remedies.

-The mens rea element requires that a person must have guilty knowledge or intention to commit the prohibited act, before a person can be found guilty of a crime.
+The mens rea element requires guilty knowledge or intent to do the prohibited act.
 When we speak of criminal intent, we refer to general intent – intent to do the prohibited act.
-(Specific intent is a term for a higher level of intent – intent to cause a result, such as intent to cause death in an intentional murder case.
-Specific intent elements are rare in drug cases.)

 The prohibited act element

 First, is the issue of actus reus, or the prohibited act element.
 Did the accused person actually possess the contraband?

 What evidence is there to suggest that the person actually possessed a thing?
 If an item was found in their pocket, is that evidence of actual possession?
 No doubt the state would argue so.

 What if police do not find an item on a person, but some distance away?